naishasinha/naishasinha/README.md

 📚 Undergraduate majoring in Computer Science (concentration: Data Science) and minoring in Business at the University of Washington - Seattle

-💡 Interested in working on side projects + open-source contributions in web dev, full-stack, and AI.
+💡 Working on side projects + open-source contributions in web dev, full-stack, and AI.

-💬 Non-tech interests that I love to incorporate my technical skills with:

-    ➝ Sports 🏀

-    ➝ Finance 💹

-    ➝ Cosmetics 💄

-    ➝ .. and more!

 ## Languages and Tools 💻